 Does the NHS Data Model and Dictionary define the concepts of unfinished and finished in terms of Consultant Episodes?

-The NHS Data Model and Dictionary contains a definition of Consultant Episode (Hospital Provider) and Consultant Episode (Acute Home-Based) but not "Finished Consultant Episode".
+The NHS Data Model and Dictionary contains a definition of Consultant Episode (Hospital Provider) but not "Finished Consultant Episode".
 When a Consultant Episode ends, the episode is finished.
 If the Consultant Episode has not ended, it is unfinished.

 4. Episode start date

-I am converting bulk update submissions to CDS version 6.
+I am converting bulk update submission for CDS.
 I am being told by our supplier that the Consultant Episode Start Date has to fall between the report period start and report period end dates even though we run a quarters data at a time and have very long stay Patients.
 Please can you clarify further?

 The Consultant Episode Start date is used in the Commissioning Data Set to derive the CDS Activity Date which must be present and valid for all CDS Types.
 The CDS Activity Date is held in the CDS Transaction Header Group and is a mandatory data element for all Commissioning Data Set Types and all uses of the CDS Exchange Protocol.
 This date is validated by the Secondary Uses Service (SUS) and CDS Interchanges are rejected if the date is not present, invalid or not compatible with the CDS Exchange Protocol controls being used.
 In particular, when using the CDS Bulk Replacement Update Mechanism, the CDS Activity Date and its CDS Originating Date are used by the Secondary Uses Service to validate that the CDS TYPE date applicability falls within the CDS Report Period Start Date and the CDS Report Period End Date.

 For further information see: Submitting CDS Data to SUS.

 5. Episode Number limit of 87